nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

   for `Midterms`.
 Below is an object diagram showing the state after completion of the set_mark command

 ![SetMarkObjectDiagram](diagrams/object/SetMarkObjectDiagram.png)
+#### Marks storage
+The `marks` are stored inside each `Student` object under the `results` HashMap, with the `marks` as a value that is mapped by the `assessmentName`.
+We chose to use this way of storage as the `marks` are unique for each `Student` as well as each `Assessment`.
+Special consideration was taken to preserve the `marks` if the `Assessment` had the name changed.
+This means that if an `Assessment` had the name changed from `Midterms` to `OP1`, the `assessmentName` key in the `results` HashMap of each `Student` would also follow the change.

+Q: Why not use Marks as a separate Class? <br>
+A: The reason is that the HashMap could accomplish the same thing as a separate `Mark` object. <br>
+Detailed here is an alternative implementation using a separate Class to implement `Mark`: <br>
+Creating a `Mark` object to fit our purposes would require creation of a `MarkList` as an attribute in `Student` which would store the `Mark` objects in an ArrayList.
+The `Mark` object would then contain the `assessmentName` as a String and `mark` as a double attribute.
+The `MarkList` would be empty in the beginning and only be populated by `SetMarkCommand`, which would create a new`Mark` object when called.
+To ensure that the same `Assessment` does not have two different `Mark` objects, a check would have to be done using a getter function that depends on the `assessmentName` attribute in `Mark` to retrieve any currently existing objects with the same `assessmentName` as the input.
+The creation of the new `Mark` object would only proceed if the getter retrieves a null.
+In order to have the implementation of changing the `assessmentName` whenever an `Assessment` object has its `name` attribute changed, one can simply use the same getter as above to retrieve the `Mark` object with the old `assessmentName` and call a setter to change it to the new `assessmentName`.
+Included below is an updated Class Diagram showing this implementation

 <br>

 ### Set Attendance